rapid7/metasploit-framework/documentation/modules/auxiliary/gather/elasticsearch_enum.md

 ### Docker

 Docker install is quite simple, however it won't come with any data making the results rather boring.
-However, we can use the the [oliver006/elasticsearch-test-data](https://github.com/oliver006/elasticsearch-test-data) repo to help auto populate our data.
+However, we can use the [oliver006/elasticsearch-test-data](https://github.com/oliver006/elasticsearch-test-data) repo to help auto populate our data.

 ```